 Hey houseplant friends!
-Did you know that you can enjoy growing new Monstera Deliciosa plant-babies indoors all year long?
+Did you know that you can enjoy growing new Monstera Deliciosa houseplant babies indoors all year long?

-- There are a few ways to propagate houseplants, but I prefer the water propagation method and have had success from it!
+- I believe water propagation is the easiest way to propagate Monsteras.
+There are a few ways to propagate houseplants, but I prefer the water propagation method!
+It is easy to turn simple stem cuttings into a brand new plant!
 I love propagating my houseplants in water because it is easier (and more exciting for me) to monitor how the roots are developing on the cuttings.

-- For water propagation, you will need a clean water and a glass vase and a sharp sterilized leaf pruner (or a knife works just fine)
+- For water propagation, you will need a parent plant, clean room temperature water, a glass vase, a sharp, sterilized leaf pruner (or a knife works just fine)

 How to Propagate Monstera in Water